Adrian Gonzalez Net Worth

 In 2019 they paid $10.5 million for a different Hancock Park home which they still own today.
 They also own a $10 million mansion in La Jolla, California which was acquired in the early 2010s.

 In July 2020 they paid $4.4 million for a home in LA's Beverly Park neighborhood.
+For some reason, Adrian listed this home for sale just four months later for an optimistic $4.7 million.

 |Net Worth:||$100 Million|